ramponnamanda/chotadev/README.md

 * Phase 3 : ToDo Lists for a group of users
 * Phase 4 : notifications
 * Phase 5 : UI

+# FlashCards
+### React app for organizing flashcards

+Goal : To create a simple flashcards app in react, which allow us to add and review flashcards.

+* Phase 1 : a simple app with in-memory data
+* Phase 2 : firebase integration
+* Phase 3 : ability to organize flashcards by category